PaperPrototype/Intro-Coding-and-Computers/Week 2 - Arrays/Lecture/english.md

 # Void
 void is an unkown type https://www.c-programming-simple-steps.com/what-is-void.html

 We can use void with a pointer to hold onto an unknown type.
 This is because addresses are per byte.

+![] picture of address to a byte

 A pointer using void will give you the address of the first byte of a type.
-If we hold onto an `int` using a void pointer we will reference the frist byte.
+If we hold onto an `int` using a void pointer we will reference the first byte of the 4 bytes in an `int`.

+![] picture of pointer to first byte (but int takes up more space)

 An int is 4 bytes, but the void pointer doesn't *how much* after the address is part of the type.
-So when we use the void pointer we have to "cast" it to the type it represents.
+So when we use the void pointer to access the data we have to "cast" it to the type it represents (so that we know how much after the address is part of the `int`)

 ```c
 void* pointer;